top of page

 • How are synthetic sweeteners made?
 Plants or parts of a plant are used as raw material, but a synthetic sweetener is not directly isolated (extracted) from the plants that contain them.
 For example, fructose, xylitol, and erythritol are found in nature but in minuscule amounts.
 So, large-scale extraction directly from nature is not cost-effective.
 That's why synthetic copies of their "natural counterparts" [fructose, xylitol, erythritol that are intrinsic in the plant] are produced.
 They're made via fermentation and enzymes.
 Learn more about synthetic sweeteners here.

 • Is a synthetic sweetener different than a naturally occurring sweetener (intrinsic and intact in the plant)?
 No, a synthetic sweetener is an identical copy of sweet-tasting components of plants.
 Their chemical structure is exactly the same.
 It will taste the same, smell the same, and be metabolized via the same pathway in the body.
-For example, pure erythritol obtained from living things is absolutely identical in every way, with pure erythritol synthesized in a laboratory.
+For example, pure erythritol obtained from living things is absolutely identical in every way to pure erythritol synthesized in a laboratory.

 Synthetic Artificial Sweetener | Synthetic artificial difference